Members of the Banknote Character Advisory Committee

 Ben is the Bank of England’s Deputy Governor for Monetary Policy.
 He has responsibility for monetary analysis and banknotes.

-Victoria is the Bank of England’s Chief Cashier and Director of Notes.
+Sarah is the Bank of England’s Chief Cashier and Director of Notes.
 She leads the teams responsible for every aspect of banknotes, from design to distribution and destruction.

 Professor Sir David Cannadine